Dental emergency after clinic operating hours:

 Traumatic injuries with dental involvement:

-Severe Injuries (e.g. road traffic accident / industrial or workplace accidents) sustained should be seen by the hospital’s accident and emergency (A&E) department immediately.
-Patients should be also seen immediately by the hospital’s A&E department for localised traumatic injuries (e.g. accidental falls / sports’ injury) of the oral region (e.g. lips / tongue / inner cheeks / gums / teeth) should the injury occur outside of normal operating hours.
+Severe Injuries (e.g. road traffic accident / industrial or workplace accidents) sustained should be seen by the hospital’s Raffles24 Acute & Critical Care department immediately.
+Patients should also be seen immediately by the hospital’s A&E department for localised traumatic injuries (e.g. accidental falls / sports’ injury) of the oral region (e.g. lips / tongue / inner cheeks / gums / teeth) should the injury occur outside of normal operating hours.

 Injuries that involve teeth: